wsl1717/OP-airPLS/README.md

 ## Data

-The sample data for the experiments can be found and downloaded in the `data` subdirectory.
+The sample data for the iterative optimization experiments can be found and downloaded in the `1.
+Optimization Part/data` subdirectory.

+The sample data for the machine learning prediction can be found and downloaded in `2.
+ML Part/B&E_sample_spectra.csv`.
+The model also accepts other csv files containing data in the same format.

 ## Running the notebooks